Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Many workers do their work using the computer and the Internet.
-Increasingly Internet harassment is being identified as a concern at work, at home and at school.
+Internet harassment is being identified as a concern at work, as well as at home and school.

 While every situation is different, in general, steps to help prevent cyberbullying can include:

 In the workplace:

 If the person is a member of your workplace:

 If someone is harassing you by e-mail (in general):

 In a live chat situation: